Upasanakoul/upasanakoulgithub/README.md

                         Hamari pahchan| 2024 - 2024
                 </p>
                 <p>
                    In hamari Pachchan NGO, I learned various skills and gained valuable experiences.
-Some highlights of what you learned might include:Effective communication and collaboration with diverse teams and stakeholders.Project management and coordination to execute initiatives successfully.Advocacy and community engagement strategies to promote social causes and initiatives effectively.
+Some highlights of what I learned might include:Effective communication and collaboration with diverse teams and stakeholders.Project management and coordination to execute initiatives successfully.Advocacy and community engagement strategies to promote social causes and initiatives effectively.
                 </p>